jundalisay/spblist/content/en/research/euclid/elements/book-1/part-01.md

 4. A straight line is a line which lies evenly with the points on itself.

-5. A surface is that which has length and breadth only.
+5. A surface is that which has length and width only.

 6. The edges of a surface are lines.

 7. A plane surface is a surface which lies evenly with the straight lines on itself.

-8. A plane angle is the inclination to one another of two lines in a plane which meet one another and do not lie in a straight line.
+8. A plane angle is the inclination to one another of 2 lines in a plane which meet one another and do not lie in a straight line.

 9. When the lines containing the angle are straight, the angle is called rectilinear.